 |Wheelbase||2,500 mm||2,498 mm|

 While both the SUVs have a similar length, the coupe-ish profile of the Tata Nexon makes it look longer.
 With the characteristic shoulder line finished in contrasting white/grey shade and higher ground clearance, the Tata Nexon possesses a more youthful attitude.
-The Hyundai Venue, however, also looks nicely styled with its traditional proportions with bold and upright stance.
+The Hyundai Venue, on the other hand, does look nicely styled with its traditional proportions with a bold and upright stance.

 At the rear, the unique looking X-shaped white/grey boot garnish which is stretched across the width as well as clear lens tail lamps do make the Nexon look bolder as compared to the Hyundai Venue, which looks plainer in comparison with squared LED tail lamps and a cleaner boot lid design.